cheshire-cat-ai/docs/mkdocs/index.md

 | &#129520; API first framework                                   | &#128220; Can ingest documents                                 |
 | &#127757; Language model agnostic                               | &#128024; Long term memory                                     |
 | &#128640; Extendable via plugins in Python | 	&#128011; 100% [dockerized](https://docs.docker.com/get-docker/) |

+## Just an example, try it out now!
+We have a Discord server, we use the Cat to support you, you can try the Cat here.

+Connect to [:fontawesome-brands-discord: Discord Server](https://discord.com/channels/1092359754917089350/1092360285056159814), ask to @Cheshire Cat AI `blablabla` and now tell to the Cat that you like it (what can we do? put a +1 somewhere? github star?).

+We uploaded this documentation link to the Cat, instructed to +1 when someone send a kudos to it and instructed to response only to documentation related questions.
+_(If you want to know how is implemented look at this `use case`)_

 ## Get started now!